-Four-storey building collapses in Gurugram, over 5 feared trapped
+Four-storey building collapses in Gurugram, eight feared trapped

 Rubbles were seen strewn across the accident site, with emergency services struggling to remove them and rescue the trapped persons.

+"Rescue teams are facing difficulty as they are removing concrete, iron grills, debris.
+There could be seven people, all labourers, feared trapped", Isham Singh, a fire officer, said.

+Officials from Haryana fire department are attempting to pinpoint the exact spot where people are trapped.

-Three teams of the National Disaster Response Force (NDRF) from Ghaziabad and Dwarka have joined the rescue operations.
+National Disaster Response Force (NDRF) teams from Ghaziabad and Dwarka have been sent to the spot to aide in operations.
+At least three teams are at work.